Batman vs Spider-Man: Who Has the Better Rogues Gallery? Villains Ranked

 First appearance: Batman #1 (Spring 1940)

-Core concept: Master thief who walks the line between villain and antihero, representing temptation and moral ambiguity for Batman.
+Core concept: Master thief who walks the line between villain and anti-hero, romantically entangled with Batman.

 First appearance: Detective Comics #140 (October 1948)

-Core concept: Genius obsessed with proving intellectual superiority through elaborate riddles and deathtraps.
+Core concept: Criminal mastermind obsessed with proving his intellectual superiority through elaborate riddles and puzzles.

 First appearance: Detective Comics #58 (December 1941)

-Core concept: Deformed crime lord who uses wealth, cunning, and an obsession with class and status to control Gotham’s underworld.
+Core concept: Deformed crime lord who uses his wealth and umbrella-themed gadgets to control Gotham’s underworld.

 Key stories/adaptations: Batman Returns (1992), Gotham (2014-2019), The Batman (2022)